IQSS/dataverse/doc/sphinx-guides/source/api/getting-started.rst

 See :ref:`list-of-dataverse-apis` and :ref:`types-of-api-users` to get oriented.

-If you're looking for some inspiration for how you can use the Dataverse software APIs, there are open source projects that integrate with the Dataverse software listed in the :doc:`apps` section.
+If you're looking for some inspiration for how you can use the Dataverse Software APIs, there are open source projects that integrate with the Dataverse Software listed in the :doc:`apps` section.

 Getting Help
 -------------